calmm-js/documentation/introduction-to-calmm.md

   },
   doSubcribe( /* ... */ ) {
     // Extracts observables from own VDOM properties and direct children.
-    // Combines them into an observable producing VDOM.
+    // Combines them into an observable skipping duplicates and producing VDOM.
     // Subscribes to the VDOM observable to setState with the results.
   },
   doUnsubscribe( /* ... */ ) {